-Everyone and their mother is going to email you about your resolutions and goals now that it’s the beginning of 2018.
+Everyone and their mother is going to email you about your resolutions and goals now that it’s almost the beginning of the new year.

 I don’t want to do that to you.
 Plus you already know I have a serious aversion to doing what everyone else is doing!

-So instead I thought I would give you an example of what NOT to do and then give you a complete step by step process of how completely reframe your future and change your mindset for 2018.
+So instead I thought I would give you an example of what NOT to do and then give you a complete step by step process of how completely reframe your future and change your mindset for this year.

 If you want to read more, how are you going to do it?